reisir/tools/pages/01.home/02.writers-guide/docs.md

 To edit your author signature (the information card shown in the footer), edit the the [raw][section="signature"][/raw] block.
 All content in it is automatically inserted in the information card.

-To mark yourself as an author for a page, add your username in the authors taxonomy field (found in the options tab in the non-expert editor).
+To mark yourself as an author for a page, add your username in the "authors" taxonomy field (found in the Options tab in the non-expert editor).

 ![](firefox_JgL9Z1oSJJ.png)

-You can also use the Expert mode yaml editor.
+You can also use the Expert mode editor to edit the frontmatter of the page directly.
 Here's an example:

     taxonomy:
         authors: